Where we work

 • Human Rights Day

-Engaging Corporate Sri Lanka (Sensitising Programs)
+Engaging Corporate Sri Lanka (Sensitising Diversity, Equity and Inclusion in the workplace)

 Corporate Sri Lanka has a key role to play in this country accepting and embracing the LGBTIQ community.
 Diversity in the workplace and issues pertaining to the LGBTIQ workforce are discussed while sensitising the corporate community on LGBTIQ persons and the stigma and discrimination they face each day.
-Our success with John Keells Holdings and Sapphirus Lanka can be amplified here where over 5000 staff members across the island were sensitised and the companies also changed their policies to include protection for SOGIE.
+Programs include an introduction to the acronym LGBTIQ, proper use of Pronouns, the laws affecting LGBTIQ persons in Sri Lanka and their implications.

 Media Sensitising Programs